himanshunagapure/social_media_scraper/README.md

   - Search for people
   - Not able to scrape multiple profiles from search
 - **Cons & Limitations:**
-  - Unofficial — violates LinkedIn Terms of Service
+  - Unofficial, violates LinkedIn Terms of Service
   - LinkedIn often changes internal API endpoints, so features can break often
   - High risk of account suspension, CAPTCHA, or cookie expiration
   - Requires careful handling of cookies, headers, rate-limiting